acadadev/rosrider_doc/05_PARAMETERS/README.md

 | PWM_DIV   | uint8  | Drive Mode Configuration, 3 for ROS | 64      |
 | PWM_SCALE | uint16 | Hardware Config Bitmask             | 256     |
 | PWM_FRQ   | uint16 | Outer PID Loop Update Rate          | 50      |

+__Understanding PWM Frequency and its Impact on Motor Control__

+PWM (Pulse-Width Modulation) is a technique used to control the average power supplied to a device by turning the power on and off rapidly.
+In the context of motor control, PWM is used to vary the speed and direction of a motor.

+__The Role of PWM Frequency:__

+The PWM frequency, measured in Hertz (Hz), determines how often the power is switched on and off.
+A higher frequency results in smoother motor control and reduced audible noise.
+However, excessively high frequencies can lead to increased power losses and potential interference with other electronic components.

+__Selecting the Optimal PWM Frequency:__

+The optimal PWM frequency depends on several factors, including:

+- Motor Type: Different motor types have different optimal frequency ranges.
+Brushed DC motors typically require lower frequencies, while brushless DC motors may benefit from higher frequencies.
+- Desired Performance: Higher frequencies can lead to smoother and quieter operation, but they may also increase power consumption and complexity of the control system.
+- Hardware Limitations: The microcontroller and power electronics used in the system may have limitations on the maximum achievable PWM frequency.

+__The Impact of PWM Frequency on ROSRider:__

+The `PWM_FRQ` parameter in the ROSRider configuration file plays a crucial role in determining the performance and efficiency of your robot's motors.
+By carefully selecting this value, you can optimize motor smoothness, responsiveness, power consumption, and electromagnetic interference (EMI).

+A higher PWM frequency generally leads to:

+- Smoother Motor Operation: More frequent switching reduces motor torque ripple.
+- Improved Responsiveness: Faster reaction to control inputs.

+However, a higher frequency can also result in:

+- Increased Power Dissipation: More switching losses in the motor driver.
+- Higher EMI: Increased electromagnetic interference.

+__The Role of PWM_DIV:__

+To achieve the desired PWM frequency, you'll need to set the `PWM_DIV` parameter appropriately.
+This parameter divides the system clock to generate the PWM clock.
+A higher PWM_DIV value results in a lower PWM clock frequency.

+- This setting determines the clock frequency for the PWM module.
+- It's a hardware-based division of the system clock (80000000).

+__Balancing Performance and Efficiency:__

+The optimal PWM frequency depends on various factors, including:

+- Motor Characteristics: The type and size of the motors.
+- Load Conditions: The expected load on the motors.
+- Desired Performance: The required level of smoothness, responsiveness, and efficiency.

+__Practical Considerations:__

+- Start with a Moderate Frequency: Begin with a moderate PWM frequency and gradually increase it if needed
+- Monitor Motor Performance: Observe the motor's behavior and adjust the frequency accordingly
+- Consider Power Dissipation and EMI: If power consumption or EMI becomes a concern, reduce the PWM frequency
+- Experiment and Fine-Tune: The best PWM frequency may vary depending on your specific application
+- Synchronized ADC: Limit PWM Frequency 1-2kHZ

+By carefully considering these factors and adjusting the PWM_DIV and PWM_FRQ parameters, you can optimize your ROSRider's performance and efficiency.

 {% endcapture %}

 {% capture tab3 %}